-By using an electric flour mill you will be able to make your own homemade breads (‘from scratch’) and baked goods resulting in an organic and healthier end-product.
+By using an electric flour mill you will be able to make your own homemade bread and baked goods, likely resulting in a healthier (and tastier) end-product.
+Especially since you control the ingredients.

 You might say that there are basically two types of flour mills…